Cheesy, garlicky, and buttery, this keto garlic bread is amazing. The almond flour dough is surprisingly bread-like.

 Ingredients

-Almond flour: I use blanched finely-ground almond flour in this recipe.
+- Almond flour: I use superfine almond flour.
 I don't recommend using a coarse almond meal.

-Parmesan: It's best to use dry-grated parmesan, not coarsely shredded.
+- Parmesan: Please use finely grated parmesan, not coarsely shredded.

-Minced garlic: I highly recommend using freshly minced garlic cloves.
-Please don't use the jarred stuff here.
+- Minced garlic: I highly recommend using freshly minced garlic cloves.

-Shredded mozzarella: It's actually best to use pre-shredded bagged mozzarella rather than shredding your own.
-I suspect that the anti-caking agents added to pre-shredded cheese are helpful for the bread's texture.
+- Shredded mozzarella: It's best to use pre-shredded bagged mozzarella rather than shredding your own.
+The anti-caking agents added to pre-shredded cheese are helpful for the bread's texture.

 Instructions

-Making keto garlic bread is surprisingly easy.
 Scroll down to the recipe card for detailed instructions.
-Here are the basic steps:
+Here are the basic steps for making this bread:

 Brush the top of the hot bread with a mixture of melted butter, minced garlic, and parsley.
-Cool it for just a few minutes before slicing it.
+Cool it for just a few minutes before slicing and serving.

-- When you mix and knead the dough, try to work quickly, kneading the dough before it cools, and making sure it's uniform.
-This is a sticky dough, not easy to work with.
+- When you mix and knead the dough, try to work quickly, kneading the dough before it cools and making sure it's uniform.
+This is a sticky dough - it's not easy to work with.
 That’s normal!
 If it cools and hardens before you've had a chance to press it into the baking dish, microwave it for 10 seconds to soften it.

-No. Lacking wheat and gluten, no low-carb bread can taste like the real thing.
-So it's important that we set our expectations straight.
+No. Lacking wheat and gluten, no low-carb bread can taste like the real thing, so it's important that we set our expectations straight.
+However, it IS very much bread-like.
+It's soft and doughy, but it's dense, not fluffy.
+Most importantly, it's delicious!

 No. Coconut flour is very different than almond flour.
 It's extremely absorbent and needs lots of moisture and extra eggs to make it work.
 You can't make a 1:1 substitution - the bread will come out very dry if you do.

 Yes.
 You can use two teaspoons of baking powder.
-Make sure it's fresh, and if you need it to be gluten-free, make sure it is.
+Make sure it's fresh, and if you need it to be gluten-free, ensure it is.

-This tasty bread makes a great appetizer!
-When I host a dinner party, I like to bring out a platter of this bread for people to munch on while sipping their cocktails.
-It sure disappears quickly!
+This bread makes a great appetizer.
+When I host a dinner party, I like to bring out a platter for people to munch on while sipping their cocktails.
+It disappears quickly!

-But it's also great as a side dish.
-One of my favorite keto meals is steak, salad, and this tasty bread.
+It's also perfect as a side dish.
+One of my favorite keto meals is steak (New York Strip Steak or ribeye steak), salad (arugula salad or spinach salad), and this delicious bread.

 Recipe Card